gvwilson/sensibleadventures/maddy-roo/old.md

 "I don't know for sure,
 but I've heard of such things.
-If a bot's got one of these on it, whoever has the controller can make it do whatever it wants.
+If a bot's got one of these on it, whoever has the controller can make it do whatever it wants."
-Kind of like these gadgets,
-except you don't have to have 'em fastened on."
-He jerked his chin toward the bulky lumps on his sweatered forearms.

 "Wow---that would be well more than handy,"
 Gumption said, awed.
 He nudged Maddy.
 "We'd never have to do chores again."

-Special Leaf shook his head again.
+Shaper Leaf shook his head again.
-"Not so handy for whoever's wearin' it," he said.
+"Not so handy for whoever's wearing this end," he said, suddenly sounding tired.
-"You could make a bot do some horrible things and it wouldn't be able to stop itself."

-Gumption scuffed the ground with his hoof, but whatever apology he might have made was cut off by a shout of, "Mayor Lupus!
+Gumption scuffed the ground with his hoof again, but whatever apology he might have made was cut off by a shout of, "Mayor Lupus!
 Mayor Lupus!"
 A goat with his shirt half-buttoned ran up to them, panting.